pthread_mutexattr_setpshared(3THR) sets the scope of the mutex variable.

 The scope of a mutex variable can be either process private (intraprocess) or system wide (interprocess).
 If the mutex is created with the pshared attribute set to the PTHREAD_PROCESS_SHARED state, and it exists in shared memory, it can be shared among threads from more than one process.
 This is equivalent to the USYNC_PROCESS flag in mutex_init() in the original Solaris threads.

 #include <pthread.h> pthread_mutexattr_t mattr; int ret; ret = pthread_mutexattr_init(&mattr); /* * resetting to its default value: private */ ret = pthread_mutexattr_setpshared(&mattr, PTHREAD_PROCESS_PRIVATE);

 If the mutex pshared attribute is set to PTHREAD_PROCESS_PRIVATE, only those threads created by the same process can operate on the mutex.

-pthread_mutexattr_setpshared() returns zero after completing successfully.
-Any other return value indicates that an error occurred.
+Returns zero after completing successfully.
+Any other returned value indicates that an error occurred.
 If the following condition occurs, the function fails and returns the corresponding value.